Carpet cleaning is essential to keeping a hygienic home, but the process carries risks.

 - Butyloxy Ethanol: According to the Journal of Clinical Toxicology, this can cause mild distress to the internal organs.

-Finding a professional carpet cleaning solution that contains no chemicals is almost impossible, so all necessary precautions must be taken.
+Finding a professional carpet cleaning solution containing no chemicals is near-impossible, so all necessary precautions must be taken before use.

-- Irritation to the eyes, typically leading to streaming eyes.
+- Irritation to the eyes, leading to streaming eyes.

 - Trouble breathing and gasping for air.